ScaleWings SW51 Mustang: Design and development

-The aircraft features a cantilever low-wing, a two-seats in tandem enclosed cockpit under a bubble canopy, fixed or retractable conventional landing gear and a single engine in tractor configuration.
+Similar to the P-51 Mustang that it is based upon, the SW51 features a cantilever low-wing, a two-seats in tandem enclosed cockpit under a bubble canopy, fixed or retractable conventional landing gear and a single engine in tractor configuration.
 The light-sport version for the US market will have fixed landing gear as that category requires.

 The design's structure is made from carbon fibre.
 Its 7.900 m span wing mounts flaps.
 The Mustang features electro-hydraulic retractable landing gear, hydraulic disc brakes on the main wheels, dual controls and electrically-operated flaps.
 It also has three-axis fly-by-wire trim tabs, electrically-adjustable rudder pedals, two internally-mounted 58 L Kevlar/carbon fibre fuel tanks and detachable outer wing panels.
 The design includes two baggage compartments, one in front of the firewall and one behind the cockpit.
 The manufacturer has made the aircraft as similar to the original as possible, down to the simulated metal finish, rivets and other details.
 It also includes a 2000 watt sound system that provides a Rolls-Royce Merlin engine sound and a smoke generator for start-up smoke simulation.

 Unlike the P-51 Mustang, the SW51's bubble canopy can slide aft and then is hinged to the right for egress.

 The initial FK-Lightplanes model was a European microlight version.
 When production passed to ScaleWings they developed new models of the design, including a light-sport model, a homebuilt model that is also available ready-to-fly for the US Experimental-Exhibition category and a heavier weight ultralight version.